kskarthik/go-ifsc/README.md

 # Download

-There is no release ATM.
 All binaries are built on gitlab ci on each commit.
 You can download from the links below

 ## Desktop/Server